Obituary of Margie Ellen Douthit

 The valedictorian of the Swain County High School Class of 1950, Margie was employed by the Cherokee Historical Association for more than 50 years.
 During her tenure, she served as secretary, office manager, and public relations director.
 Following her retirement, she greeted guests as a sales assistant for the Great Smoky Mountains Association at the Oconaluftee Visitors’ Center in Cherokee.
 Active in the community, Margie was a member of the First Baptist Church of Bryson City and served several organizations, including the Marianna Black Library Board and the Southwestern Community College Board of Visitors.
 She loved reading, walking at Deep Creek in the Smokies, and working crossword puzzles.

 A service celebrating the life of Margie Estes Douthit will be held at the First Baptist Church of Bryson City, on Sunday, August 4th, 2019 at 2:00 PM.
 Following the service, the family will greet friends in the Family Ministry Center.
 Interment be in Swain Memorial Park following the service and fellowship time.
 Rev. John Tagliarini will officiate.
-In lieu of flowers, contributions may be made to the Marianna Black Library Fund, 33 Fryemont Street, Bryson City, NC 28713 or to the charity of one’s choice.To send flowers to the family of Margie Douthit, please visit Tribute Store
+In lieu of flowers, contributions may be made to the Marianna Black Library Fund, 33 Fryemont Street, Bryson City, NC 28713 or to the charity of one’s choice.To plant a tree in memory of Margie Douthit, please visit Tribute Store

 Event Name 1